Angel Was Here, Birthed Mormonism

 A gilt statue of Moroni -- "the last survivor of a great civilization that had inhabited the Americas since about 600 BC," according to information supplied here -- stands atop Hill Cumorah.
 Moroni overlooks a visitors center and the Sacred Grove, where in 421 AD he buried gold plates that recorded the history of his people.

-Moroni returned as an angel in 1827 and gave the plates to Joseph Smith, who translated them into the Book of Mormon, then perhaps unwisely buried them again.
+Joseph Smith, just an average Joe at the time, stumbled onto Moroni (who was now an angel) and the plates at this exact spot on September 22, 1823.
+Exactly four years later Moroni gave the plates to Smith, who translated them into the Book of Mormon, then perhaps unwisely buried them again.
 Smith's lack of proof did not, however, prevent him from becoming a prophet and founding one of the world's most powerful religions.

 The Visitors Center, Sacred Grove, Hill Cumorah, and Moroni statue are a popular destination for Mormon families, the men and boys all dressed alike in white, button-down shirts.
 The gilded statue of Moroni, erected in 1935, glitters atop the hill.
 He stands on a 25-foot-tall shaft of white granite, one hand pointing toward heaven, the other clutching those elusive plates.
 His golden toga is blinding in reflected sunlight.